salesforce/generic-sidecar-injector/README.md

 #### Mutation Configs

 --mutation-config-file is a list of mutations that need to be performed by the Mutating Webhook.
-All the mutations should belong to the same team.
-We should not add mutations for things that belong to different teams.
+All the mutations belong to the same team.
+Each mutation consists of a trigger in the form of an annotation and a list of injections performed in response to the annotation trigger.

 Its in the following format:-